JuliaMath/Polynomials.jl/docs/src/index.md

 ## Rational functions

-The package provides support for rational functions -- fractions of polynomials (for most types).
+The package provides support for rational functions---fractions of polynomials (for most types).
 The construction of the basic type mirrors the construction of rational numbers.

 ```jldoctest
 julia> P = FactoredPolynomial